Algebraic vector bundles and $p$-local A^1-homotopy theory: Proofs of the main results

 \end{lem}

+\begin{proof} The existence of a commutative diagram with some morphism in the bottom horizontal position follows along exactly the same lines as in Lemma~\ref{lem:complexrealizationoftau}, in this case observing that the map $\ell_{\epsilon}$ is sent to the degree $\ell$ map.
+It then remains to conclude that the bottom horizontal arrow is the identity map for a suitable choice of $\tau'$.
+This can be argued as in the proof of Lemma~\ref{lem:complexrealizationoftau} replacing $\tau$ by a suitable power if necessary (or see Remark~\ref{rem:fixingaprimitiveroot}).

-\begin{proof} This follows from Lemma~\ref{lem:complexrealizationoftau} using the explicit construction of $\tau$ from Construction~\ref{construction:explicittau}.
-Arguing as we did there, we obtain the commutative diagram as claimed.
-Moreover, since \'etale realization commutes with homotopy colimits by construction, we conclude that $Et(M_\ell)$ is the $\ell$-completion of the usual Moore space $M_\ell$.
-In that case, since $Et(\gm{}) = (S^1)^{\wedge}_{\ell}$ as mentioned before the statement, our result follows from Lemma~\ref{lem:complexrealizationoftau} by taking $\ell$-completions. \end{proof}
+In this case, since \'etale realization commutes with homotopy colimits, we conclude that $\mathrm{Et}(M_\ell)$ is the $\ell$-completion of the usual Moore space $M_\ell$.
+Likewise, $\mathrm{Et}(\gm{}) = (S^1)^{\wedge}_{\ell}$ by lifting to characteristic zero as described before the statement.
+To conclude, it suffices to observe that the morphism $\tau$ is actually defined over $\Z[\tau]$ (here thinking of $\tau$ as the root of unity).
+In that case, our result follows from Lemma~\ref{lem:complexrealizationoftau} by taking $\ell$-completions. \end{proof}